EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

           ...but this will require using ``python3`` on the command-line to run :ref:`pybacktrack <pybacktrack_use_a_builtin_module_script>` (instead of just ``python``).

-          Alternatively you can use Python 2.7 to run pyBacktrack (instead of Python 3) by installing pyGPlates for Python 2.7 (instead of for Python 3) - see below.

-Then download the pyGPlates Mac zip file `pygplates_rev28_python38_MacOS64.zip <https://sourceforge.net/projects/gplates/files/pygplates/beta-revision-28/>`_, and extract it to your home directory.
+Then download a pyGPlates Mac zip file, such as `pygplates_0.36.0_py38_Darwin-x86_64.zip <https://www.earthbyte.org/download-pygplates-0-36/>`_ for Python 3.8 on an Intel Mac, and extract it to your home directory.

-Then add the unzipped location of pyGPlates to the PYTHONPATH environment variable:
+Then add the unzipped location of pyGPlates to the PYTHONPATH environment variable, such as:
 ::

-  export PYTHONPATH=~/pygplates_rev28_python38_MacOS64:$PYTHONPATH
+  export PYTHONPATH=~/pygplates_0.36.0_py38_Darwin-x86_64:$PYTHONPATH

 .. note:: The above line can be added to your ``~/.bashrc``, ``~/.bash_profile`` or ``~/.zprofile`` file
           so that PYTHONPATH is set each time you open a new terminal window.

-.. note:: If you are using Python 2.7 to run pyBacktrack (instead of Python 3) then install the Python 2.7 version of pyGPlates instead by installing
-          ``pygplates_rev28_python27_MacOS64.zip`` and adding ``~/pygplates_rev28_python27_MacOS64`` to your ``PYTHONPATH``.

 .. _pybacktrack_install_pybacktrack: